 - 7-Level: Supervisor.
 Technical Sergeant (E-6) to Master Sergeant (E-7)

 - 9-Level: Manager.
 Skill-level assigned to E-8s and E-9s.

 The Master Sergeant (MSgt) functions primarily as a craftsman while holding more advanced leadership positions.
 MSgts hold a 7-skill level.
 This rank carries significantly increased responsibilities and requires a broad technical and managerial perspective.
 In the Air Force, the average active duty time for advancement to the rank of Master Sergeant is over 17 years.

-The promotion process for Space Force and Air Force Master Sergeant is identical to the process for promotion to Staff Sergeant and Technical Sergeant, except for the minimum requirements: 8 years Time-in-Serve (TIS) and 24 months Time-in-Grade (TIG) requirements, in addition to achieving a 7-skill level.
+The promotion process for Space Force and Air Force Master Sergeant is identical to the process for promotion to E-5 and E-6, except for the minimum requirements: 8 years Time-in-Serve (TIS) and 24 months Time-in-Grade (TIG) requirements, in addition to achieving a 7-skill level.

 Senior Master Sergeant (E-8)

 The Senior Master Sergeant (SMSgt) are expected to perform as a superintendent or manager.
 Broad management skills are essential to exercising the responsibilities of the higher leadership positions in which SMSgts serve.
 In the Air Force, the average service-wide active duty time for advancement to the rank of Senior Master Sergeant is over 20 years.

 By law only 2% of the enlisted workforce can be promoted to the grades of E8.
 That means the SMSgt promotion system is highly competitive.
 Senior Master Sergeant and Chief Master Sergeant Promotions in the Space Force are made using both the WAPS points and a Central Evaluation Board that reviews the individuals promotion record.
 To be eligible for promotion, an MSgt must have a minimum of 11 years TIS and 20 months TIG.